Information for term Women in STEM

 OverviewClick to Open

 Ready to put science into action?
-Here’s your chance to collaborate with like-minded young women on some of today’s most critical challenges: climate change, food security, and the protection of water resources and biodiversity.
-With international female scientists and experts as your mentors and guides, you’ll learn first-hand how women in STEM can make a difference, for the better.
+Here’s your chance to collaborate with like-minded young women on some of today’s most critical challenges: food security, protection of water resources, and conservation of biodiversity.
+With female scientists and experts as your mentors and guides, you’ll learn first-hand how women in STEM can make a difference, for the better.

 After three weeks you’ll return home with a STEM project for your resume or portfolio, plus the skills and confidence to take your experience to the next level.
 Who knows?
 You may also be inspired to mentor younger girl scientists yourself!